Tennis legend Becker jailed for two and a half years – Daily Business

 He was found guilty on 8 April of four Insolvency Act offences between June and October 2017.

-He was acquitted him on a further 20 charges, including nine counts of failing to hand over his tennis trophies and medals, including two from Wimbledon.
+He was acquitted on a further 20 charges, including nine counts of failing to hand over his tennis trophies and medals, including two from Wimbledon.

-He is expected to serve half of the prison sentence handed to him today by Judge Deborah Taylor at Southwark Crown Court on Friday.
+He is expected to serve half of the prison sentence handed to him today by Judge Deborah Taylor at Southwark Crown Court.

+In Germany in 2002 he received a two-year suspended sentence for tax evasion and attempted tax evasion worth £1.4m.

+Handing out her sentence today, Judge Taylor said: “You did not heed the warning you were given and the chance you were given by the suspended sentence and that is a significant aggravating factor.”